lux4rd0/grafana-weatherflow-udp-aio/README.md

 ## Using

-This was built and tested on Linux CentOS 7.
 To get started, download the code from this repository and extract it into an empty directory.
 For example:

     wget https://github.com/lux4rd0/grafana-weatherflow-udp-aio/archive/main.zip
     unzip main.zip